 90-DAY MOTORCYCLE DRIVER'S LICENSE TEST WAIVER

-The State of Georgia will waive your knowledge and skills test and issue you a Class M driver's license if you have a 90-Day Driver's License Test Waiver issued by the Georgia Motorcycle Safety Program (GMSP).
+- The State of Georgia will waive your knowledge and skills test and issue you a Class M driver's license if you have a 90-Day Motorcycle License Test Waiver issued by the Georgia Motorcycle Safety Program (GMSP).
 The Georgia Motorcycle Safety Program offers professional rider education programs that include classroom instruction as well as on-cycle training in a controlled, off-street environment.
 The Program even provides training motorcycles.

-Successful graduates become eligible for their motorcycle driver's license without having to take the Department of Driver Services' knowledge tests and on-cycle test (it does not waive the vision test or any fees and it is only valid for 90 days from the day the course ends).
+- Successful graduates become eligible for their motorcycle driver's license without having to take the Department of Driver Services' knowledge tests and on-cycle test (it does not waive the vision test or any fees and it is only valid for 90 days from the day the course ends).
 View the 90-Day Motorcycle License Test Waiver for more information.